awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-migration.md

 ## ImportCatalogToGlue Action \(Python: import\_catalog\_to\_glue\)<a name="aws-glue-api-catalog-migration-ImportCatalogToGlue"></a>

-Imports an existing Amazon Athena Data Catalog to AWS Glue
+Imports an existing Amazon Athena Data Catalog to AWS Glue\.

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.